MiguelRBF/coordinate_systems/documents/1_coordinate_systems_information.md

 </p>
 <br/>

-A geodetic datum or geodetic system (also: geodetic reference datum, geodeticreference system, or geodetic reference frame) is a global datum reference orreference frame for precisely representing the position of locations on Earth orother planetary bodies by means of geodetic coordinates.
-Datums are crucial to anytechnology or technique based on spatial location, including geodesy, navigation,surveying, geographic information systems, remote sensing, and cartography.
-Ahorizontal datum is used to measure a location across the Earth's surface, inlatitude and longitude or another coordinate system; a vertical datum is used tomeasure the elevation or depth relative to a standard origin, such as mean sealevel (MSL).
-Since the rise of the global positioning system (GPS), the ellipsoidand datum WGS 84 it uses has supplanted most others in many applications.
+A geodetic datum or geodetic system (also: geodetic reference datum, geodetic reference system, or geodetic reference frame) is a global datum reference or reference frame for precisely representing the position of locations on Earth or other planetary bodies by means of geodetic coordinates.
+Datums are crucial to any technology or technique based on spatial location, including geodesy, navigation, surveying, geographic information systems, remote sensing, and cartography.
+A horizontal datum is used to measure a location across the Earth's surface, in latitude and longitude or another coordinate system; a vertical datum is used to measure the elevation or depth relative to a standard origin, such as mean sealevel (MSL).
+Since the rise of the global positioning system (GPS), the ellipsoidand datum WGS84 it uses has supplanted most others in many applications.
 The WGS84 is intended for global use, unlike most earlier datums.
 <br/><br/>

 ## **1.2 The geometry of the ellipsoid**